Fixed Income Disclosures (Terms and conditions of Fixed Income Dealing)

 Consistent with market practice, Deutsche Bank’s electronic trading platforms have position limits, volatility and other controls, that in each case may temporarily suspend execution, pricing and price streaming.
 It is possible that different counterparties submitting trade requests with similar profiles may achieve different outcomes, including whether and when such trade requests will be executed.

-During volatile and/or disrupted markets, we will endeavour to continue to serve customers but we may not be able to provide the product offering, level of execution, liquidity and pricing – including in electronic markets – as would be the case under more normal market conditions.
+During volatile and/or disrupted markets, we will endeavour to continue to serve counterparties but we may not be able to provide the product offering, level of execution, liquidity and pricing – including in electronic markets – as would be the case under more normal market conditions.

 c.
 Electronic execution tools